apache/predictionio/engines/src/main/java/recommendations/tutorial4-multialgo.md

 This tutorial implements a simple `Preparator` for feature generation, a feature based algorithm, and a serving layer which ensembles multiple predictions.

 ## DataSource
-We have to amend the [`DataSource`](multialgo/DataSource.java) to take into account of more information from MovieLens.
+We have to amend the [`DataSource`](multialgo/DataSource.java) to take into account of more information from MovieLens, as well as adding some fake data for demonstration.
 We use the genre of movies as its feature vector.
 This part is simliar to earlier tutorial.

 ```
 $ bin/pio-run io.prediction.engines.java.recommendations.multialgo.Runner4a